-Nearby Attractions: You can find attractions like the University Farmer’s Market which is opened on Saturday mornings.
+Nearby Attractions: You can find attractions like the University Farmer’s Market, open on Saturday mornings.
 You can also look around the Suzzallo Library, Burke Museum, the Henry Art Gallery, and the University Theatre.

 - Staypineapple at University Inn – The Staypineapple in the University District is only four blocks away from the University of Washington.
 There is an outdoor pool that is open with the seasons and free wifi all around the property. (rates start at $97 per night)

 - Silver Cloud Hotel – The Silver Cloud Hotel is located about half a mile from the University of Washington.
 It is also a 14-minute drive from popular spots like the Space Needle and Woodland Park Zoo. (rates start at $119 per night)

 - Artsy Studio in Belltown – Enjoy this ultra modern space in the heart of the city.
 It comes with a washer/dryer, as well as complimentary parking in the secure underground garage.
 Ideal for three people and kids are welcome (rates start at $159 per night)